Conditions of Use

 I. Application, contract conclusion

 All St drums' quotations, sales, deliveries and services are subject solely to the following terms.
 This applies even if St drums has not objected to the client's different business terms.
 These terms form part of all contracts concluded by St drums with contract partners in respect of St drums' deliveries and services; the award of an order or acceptance of a delivery is deemed to constitute recognition of the terms.
 Quotations issued by the company St drums are subject to change and are not binding.
 Purchase orders are deemed to have been accepted once they have been confirmed in writing by St drums.
 The delivery and invoice are simultaneously deemed to represent an order confirmation.
+Pictures of our products might not be shown in the right color and could be slightly different from the original product in small details because of different production batches or manufacturers.

 All prices are deemed to be ex-works, excluding packaging and insurance, and excluding the applicable statutory turnover tax.
 If, following contract conclusion, extraordinary and significant cost factor increases should occur (e.g. raw materials, freight or packaging materials, etc.) in respect of St drums or its suppliers, and if these increases should result in a significant increase in the purchase prices or cost prices, St drums shall be entitled to demand an appropriate price adjustment from the purchaser.